fabiobarboza7/CircuitAI/README.md

 # CircuitAI

 **Wait!
 It's not ready yet! 🚧**
+Join our [Discord](https://discord.gg/ABrXedeeV6) to discuss the project, contribute, ask questions and get updates.

 CircuitAI is a powerful TypeScript library that helps developers efficiently and scalably orchestrate multiple artificial intelligence agents.